Régis Debray: Work: mediology

 Debray is the initiator and chief exponent of the discipline of médiologie or "mediology", which attempts to scientifically study the transmission of cultural meaning in society, whether through language or images.
 Mediology is characterized by its multi-disciplinary approach.
 It is expounded best in the English-language book Transmitting Culture (Columbia University Press, 2004).
 In Vie et mort de l'image (Life and Death of Image, 1995), an attempted history of the gaze, he distinguished three regimes of the images (icon, idol and vision).
 He also strove explicitly to prevent misunderstandings by differentiating mediology from a simple sociology of mass media.
 He also criticized the basic assumptions of the history of art which present art as an atemporal and universal phenomenon.
 According to Debray, art is a product of the Renaissance with the invention of the artist as producer of images, in contrast with previous acheiropoieta icons or other types of so-called "art," which did not primarily fulfil an artistic function but rather a religious one.

 Current political views

 In a February 2007 opinion-editorial in the newspaper Le Monde, Debray criticized the tendency of the entire French political class towards conservatism.
 He also deplored the influence of the "videosphere" on modern politics, which he claimed has a tendency to individualize everything, forgetting both past and future (although he praised the loss of 1960s "messianism"), and rejecting any common national project.
 He criticized the new generation in politics as competent but without character, and lacking ideas: "So they [think they] have recruited philosophy with André Glucksmann or Bernard-Henri Lévy and literature with Christine Angot or Jean d'Ormesson".
 He asked voters to endorse the "left of the left," in an attempt to end a modern "anti-politics" which has become political marketing.

 Personal life

-Debray was married to Venezuelan Elizabeth Burgos; they have a daughter together, Laurence (born 1976).
+Debray was married to Venezuelan Elisabeth Burgos; they have a daughter together, Laurence (born 1976).